treebohotels/Goonj/README.md

 ```

 If you need only looging
 Use .format to pass string variable instead
 ```
-smart_alert.info("your genreral logging mesage") smart_alert.error("")
+smart_alert.info("your genreral logging mesage {}".format("abc"))
+smart_alert.error("")
 smart_alert.warn()
 smart_alert.exception()
 smart_alert.error()
 ```
-if you need alerting  along iwth logging , pass the sev , it will send alert to channels associated with the given sev in config file
+if you need alerting  along with  logging , pass the sev , it will send alert to channels associated with the given sev in config file
 ```
 smart_alert.info("your message ",sev=Sev.HIGH,subject="subject for alert")
 smart_alert.error("your message",sev=Sev.HIGH,subject="subject for alert")